Producer Magix Enga’s chilling confession on how he joined Illuminati [Video]

-Kenyan music producer Magix Enga shocked a section of Kenyans after confessing that his overnight success was as a result of him joining Illuminati.
+Kenyan music producer Magix Enga shocked a section of Kenyans after confessing that his overnight success was a result of joining Illuminati.

 Producer Magix Enga’s chilling confession on how he joined Illuminati [Video]

-Note: Editor's Note: Magix Enga spoke on his personal experience, according to his perspective, it will be wise for all his fans to do their own proper research on Illuminati.